paulhorstmann/Case-Converter/README.md

 # Case-Converter
- This is a part of the Frontend Developer track from Jetbrains Academy
+ This is a part of the Frontend Developer track from Jetbrains Academy <br>
  ![Screenshot can not render]https://github.com/paulhorstmann/Case-Converter/raw/master/screenshot.png)
  <br>
 ## The track